 1. Develop research-backed leader level offerings.

-Most higher education institutions offer continuing or executive education programs targeted to a specific leader level.
+Most higher education institutions offer programs targeted to a specific leader level.
 However, all too often the leadership development program curriculum doesn’t take into account the common challenges faced and different skills needed to succeed at each leader level.
 To be most effective, the leadership development curriculum should offer research-backed tools and resources tailored for each leader level — from leading self, to leading others, to leading a business function, all the way up to leading an entire organization.

 For example, first-time managers face unique challenges, as they must learn how to transition from getting the work done themselves to getting work done through other people.
 Rather than focusing on their own performance, they have to consider how their team collaborates, whether their group is committed and engaged, and how individual motivations and needs are connected to the work and the organization.